hmcts/wa-kube-environment/README.md

 wiremock-59669584fc-xcxjw                    1/1     Running   0          74s
 xui-webapp-7485d8c499-htmq5                  1/1     Running   0          71s
 ```

 ## Automating BPMN/DMN diagrams

 Add the following variables to your bash profile:
- * `WA_BPMNS_DMNS_PATH` - to the path where you WA BPMNS are stored.
+ * `WA_BPMNS_DMNS_PATH` - to the path where your WA BPMNS are stored.
 [Link to path here](https://github.com/hmcts/wa-standalone-task-bpmn/tree/master/src/main/resources)
  * `IA_TASK_DMNS_BPMNS_PATH` - to the path where DMNS in `IA_TASK_CONFIGURATION` are stored.
 [Link to path here](https://github.com/hmcts/ia-task-configuration/tree/master/src/main/resources)

     You will then be able to run the `camunda_deployment.sh` file inside the scripts' folder to deploy BPMNS/DMNS onto camunda.